BugaIulian/digital-music-service/README.md

 * SendGrid: Sends transactional emails for user notifications and account management.
 * Twilio: Enables SMS alerts and notifications for subscription-related events.
 * Midjourney generative images for artists, album/single cover creation.
+* ULIDs (Universally Unique Lexicographically Sortable Identifiers) for generating unique and sortable identifiers for various entities and records within the system.

 Getting Started
 1. Clone the repository.